surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ### 2. Initialize the database

-1. You can create either a mysql database in RDS OR a SQLITE database locally.
+A. You can create either a mysql database in RDS OR a SQLITE database locally.
-2. To create a mysql database in RDS instance:
+B. To create a mysql database in RDS instance:

     a.
 Within the project directory, open config/dbconfig.yml.